-Amy also co-chairs the firm's Financial Services Litigation group, and manages and defends financial services clients in regional defense programs involving high-volume and pattern litigation.
-Her financial services litigation experience extends to the representation of lenders, servicers and other financial industry clients in a wide variety of litigation matters including lien priority disputes, servicing errors, origination claims, consumer disputes, statutory foreclosure mediations and petitions for judicial review, SEC receiverships, probate matters, fiduciary litigation, qui tam claims, MERS issues and HOA disputes.
+Amy manages and defends financial services clients in regional defense programs involving high-volume and pattern litigation.
+Her financial services litigation experience also extends to the representation of lenders, servicers and other financial industry clients in a wide variety of commercial and consumer matters including qui tam claims, origination claims, consumer disputes, SEC receiverships, probate matters, MERS issues and commercial real estate disputes.

 University of California, Berkeley, Boalt Hall School of Law (J.D., 1997)